 No, no and no.

 The last thing you want is an agent wrapping up a call because they are worried they have been speaking a bit too long and the customer then gets left with a half answered enquiry.

 By all means, monitor it.

-And as a centre, lowering your Talk Time whilst maintaining quality is a good outcome for the business.
+And as a centre, lowering your call centre Talk Time whilst maintaining quality is a good outcome for the business.

 But that normally comes from process and system improvements rather than putting the heat on some agents to stop talking as much.

 If you have some extreme statistical outliers who, on average, have much lower or higher Talk Time than everyone else then hone in on those agents.

 But small variations are normal.
 Human in fact.

 FYI – Call Centre Talk Time is part of the Average Handling Time metric which is more commonly (but not endorsed by me) as a way to measure agent performance.
 Learn more about why the AHT metrics should be extinct >

 Need a Health Check on your contact centre?
 Search a list of specialist consultants that can help >